 - Visit its notable landmarks full of culture and character like the Plaza Las Delicias

-5. Vieques Island – Where to Stay for Ultimate Relaxation
+5. Vieques Island – where to stay for couples

 Be on the lookout for wild horses roaming about the island!